CrypticRevenger/Scilab/README(bwconncomp).md

 ## How to include library file

-1. change the current dict  to function dict
+1. change the current directory to function directory

 ```scilab
 cd C:\Users\PRASANT\Desktop\scilab